Mdsadiq03/AttendanceSystem-ML/README.md

 - Storage: Attendance details, including Name, ID, Date, & Time, are saved in a CSV file within the Attendance folder.
 - Display: The attendance record is also displayed on the window.

+### Training the Model:

+- Click 'Train Image':
+The system processes the captured images to train the model.
+A Trainner.yml file is created and stored in the TrainingImageLabel folder.
+- Duration: This process takes a few seconds.